Native Element

 - Use native alerts when at all possible vs a custom element, as it will handle expected behavior without additional development effort

-- Drawers usually have a handle or button to be focused by the screen reader to expand and collapse them.
-Tapping outside the modal to close can not be the only option for screen reader users
+- Tapping outside the alert to close cannot be the only option for screen reader users

 Name